Virginia Woolf and the Natural world

 STUDY

 Take time each day in the summer course to read and think, and share the fruits of your reading in discussions and supervisions.
+You can live, study, and share some meals with the course participants.
+A rare opportunity to spend a week of discussion with other keen students of your subject.
 Our students are all ages from 18 to 70+.

 Ann Kennedy Smith talk, Newnham College dining hall, 2025